-- 5.6 Whilst the Trustee is not involved in the investment managers' day to day method of operation and so cannot directly influence attainment of the performance target, they will assess performance and review appointments. - 5.7 The measurable objective for LGIM in respect of their cash fund is to produce a return which will closely follow the benchmark index with limited deviation.
-The Trustee will review performance of this fund periodically. - 5.8 This investment objective will be treated as a target only and will not be considered as an assurance or guarantee of the performance or risk of the Scheme or any part of it.
+- 5.6 Whilst the Trustee is not involved in the investment managers' day to day method of operation and so cannot directly influence attainment of the performance target, they will assess performance and review appointments. - 5.7 The measurable objective for LGIM in respect of their cash fund is to produce a competitive return in relation to the benchmark index.
+The Trustee will review performance of this fund periodically. - This investment objective will be treated as a target only and will not be considered as an assurance or guarantee of the performance or risk of the Scheme or any part of it.